Starwerk Banner Image

 Preparing For Your Time With Us

-• Arrive early.
+Arrive early.
 If we are doing a hike, we cannot wait for late arrivals because it might mean we do not complete the planned route.
 Similarly, for night programs we will gather before dark and then let our eyes adjust as twilight fades.
 Headlights and flashlights from late arrivals will ruin everyone's dark adaptation, and it can take many minutes to recover.

-• Bring a light.
+Bring a light.
 For night programs this should be a red light.
 Many headlights and flashlights now have red LED bulbs that are perfect for night sky viewing.
 They allow you to see well enough to move around safely, but they do not affect your eyes' dark adaption.
-White lights destroy dark adaptation, and full revovery can take up to 20 minutes.
+White lights destroy dark adaptation, and full recovery can take up to 20 minutes.

 How To Prepare For Hiking

-Most of our hikes are not extremely strenous, but anytime you will be out on a trail for an extended period you should prepare yourself by bringing a few minimal items.
-The Ten Essentials list on the National Park Service website provides a good overview.
+Most of our hikes are not extremely strenuous, but anytime you will be out on a trail for an extended period you should prepare yourself by bringing a few minimal items.
+The [Ten Essentials](https://www.nps.gov/articles/10essentials.htm) list on the National Park Service website provides a good overview.
 We reproduce it below.
 Obviously, not all these items need to be carried by all members of a party.
 Emergency shelter and first aid kit are examples.
 These can be shared by members of a group.
 Other things, like food, clothing and water, are necessary for every individual.
 This list should be adapted according to the nature of your trip and where it will be located.

-• NAVIGATION -- Map, compass, and GPS system
+* NAVIGATION— Map, compass, and GPS system

 Navigation systems are used when planning your route before your trip, and when you need help orienting yourself in your surroundings during your activity.
 Know how to use a topographical or relief map as well as your compass or GPS unit before going out.

-• SUN PROTECTION – Sunglasses, sunscreen, and hat
+* SUN PROTECTION– Sunglasses, sunscreen, and hat

-• INSULATION – Jacket, hat, gloves, rain shell, and thermal underwear
+* INSULATION – Jacket, hat, gloves, rain shell, and thermal underwear

 Nature is unpredictable.
 Be prepared for sudden changes in weather conditions.
 Pack an extra layer of clothing that reflects the most extreme conditions you could encounter.
+Our programs occur after dark when temperatures can drop quite a lot.
+Bring clothing that will allow you to be comfortable if that happens.

-• ILLUMINATION – Flashlight, lanterns, and headlamp
+* ILLUMINATION– Flashlight, lanterns, and headlamp

 Lighting is indispensable in the outdoors where no conventional light sources can be found.
 Items include flashlights, lanterns, and headlamps.
 Headlamps are the preferred light source because they are hands-free.
 Be sure to pack extra batteries.
+For our programs, which require your eyes be adapted to the dark in order to best view faint astronomical objects, a red light is strongly encouraged.
+In fact, red lights are necessary.
+White lights interfere with our eyes’ adaptation to the dark and should not be used.
+Many headlamps have a red-light mode.

-• FIRST AID SUPPLIES – First Aid Kit
+* FIRST AID SUPPLIES – First Aid Kit

 Be prepared for emergencies by packing first-aid supplies with you.
 Start with a pre-made kit and modify it to fit your trip and your medical needs.
 Check the expiration date on all items and replace them as needed.
 Consider including an emergency guide in case you are faced with an unfamiliar medical emergency.

-• FIRE STARTER – Matches, lighter and fire starters
+* FIRE STARTER – Matches, lighter and fire starters

 Fire can be an emergency signal and a heat source for cooking and staying warm.
 Pack matches (preferably waterproof) and fire starters - items that catch fire quickly and sustain a flame (e.g. lighter).
 Familiarize yourself with the fire use regulations of your park before heading out.
 In California, and the Western US in general, campfires are generally prohibited during fire season...
 This is the season when most of the Starwerk programs happen.

-• REPAIR KIT AND TOOLS – Duct tape, knife, screwdriver, and scissors
+* REPAIR KIT AND TOOLS– Duct tape, knife, screwdriver, and scissors

 Carry a basic repair kit with you to help repair equipment.
 The kit should include items such as duct tape, a knife, and scissors.
 Consider packing a multi-tool, a compact version of many tools that can include a knife, screwdriver, can opener, etc. Be sure to bring any tools specific to your trip and your activity.